General Adoption Information

 If your pet bites someone, you are obligated by law to make a report to a law enforcement agency and/or your public health authorities.

 Spaying and neutering: All animals are spayed or neutered prior to leaving the shelter.
 The Panhandle Animal Shelter receives approximately 2,000 animals each year.
-We hope you will join us in our commitment to have all adopted animals altered so they will not contribute to the cycle of abuse, neglect and abandonment suffered by unwanted pets.

 There are many benefits to having your pet altered.
 Surgical procedures are routine and your pet will recuperate quickly.
-Veterinarians will try to accommodate your busy schedule.

 Spaying/neutering your pet may prevent or reduce bad habits such as fighting, roaming, marking territory and making unwelcome visits to your neighbors’ pets.